Part 2

 • What is the time frame for the first exhibition to open?

-Nonetheless, we are equally curious to discover the journey both collectors and artwork have embarked upon and the stories they tell.
+Nonetheless, we are equally curious to discover the journey both art collectors and artwork have embarked upon and the stories they tell.
 There are many more questions to ask, but let’s focus on these five most important ones, to begin with, most of which are interconnected.

 FIVE questions